-There are quite a few pilgrims on the Camino who start very early and intend to finish their walking day by noon or the latest 2pm – in many cases this is the due to the fear of not finding somewhere to sleep the next night due to albergues being full – this was never an issue for me until after Sarria the last 100km or so on the Camino Frances.
+There are quite a few pilgrims on the Camino who start very early and intend to finish their walking day by noon or the latest, 2 pm – in many cases, this is due to the fear of not finding somewhere to sleep the next night due to albergues being full – this was never an issue for me until after Sarria the last 100km or so on the Camino Frances.

-The only other people that push the tolerance to the same extent are the snorers, (afraid I am one, hay-fever made it worse than usual – I’m told).
-Buy good ear plugs, a must.
+The only other people that push the tolerance to the same extent are the snorers (afraid I am one, hay fever made it worse than usual – I’m told).
+Buy good earplugs.
+A must.
 The worst snorers are the ones that have had a few drinks, to be expected.

-The first big difference for me was no coffee first thing in the morning, usually I had to walk to a cafe which was often 3 to 5km in the next village where I would stop for breakfast.
+The first big difference for me was no coffee first thing in the morning.
+Usually, I had to walk to a cafe which was often 3 to 5km in the next village where I would stop for breakfast.

-So given my aversion to mornings at the time, I would often be the last to leave the albergue in the morning, about 6.45 or 7.00am.
-Many albergues close in the morning at 7.30 or 8am, though this is changing slightly due to the high number of private hostels.
+So given my aversion to mornings at the time, I would often be the last to leave the Albergue in the morning, about 6.45 or 7.00 am.
+Many albergues close in the morning at 7.30 or 8 am, though this is changing slightly due to the high number of private hostels.

 Then simply walk.
 I did not hurry and walked at my pace.
-Some days I walked with other pilgrims, sometimes on my own.
+Some days I walked with other pilgrims, and sometimes, on my own.

-Often I would not finish walking until 3 or 4pm, after having lunch somewhere I would rest from the heat under a tree.
+Often I would not finish walking until 3 or 4 pm.
+After having lunch somewhere, I would rest from the heat under a tree.

-Once I reached the albergue I would shower and wash my clothes.
+Once I reached the Albergue, I would shower and wash my clothes.
 I had one set of clothes for the evening and another for walking, no others.
-More often than not I hand washed my walking clothes – this again has changed quite a bit over the years and almost all private albergues have washing machines.
+More often than not, I hand-washed my walking clothes – this again has changed quite a bit over the years, and almost all private albergues have washing machines.

-Then about seven in the evening I would eat a pilgrims menu in the local village bar or cafe; the pilgrim menu is sufficient and I never went hungry, however it is not exciting food, (and I lost a lot of weight without trying).
+Then about seven in the evening, I would eat a pilgrims menu in the local village bar or cafe; the pilgrim menu is sufficient, and I never went hungry.
+However, it is not exciting food (and I lost a lot of weight without trying).